 Vaccination is practiced widely and is the recommended method for prevention.
 Several types of vaccines are available but the most successful and widely used is the mild live virus vaccine known as the B1 and La Sota types.
-The vaccines may be used by drops into the nostril or eye, addition to the drinking water or applied in spray form.
+The vaccines may be used by drops into the nostril or eye, in addition to the drinking water or applied in spray form.

 Broiler chickens are usually vaccinated when seven to ten days of age.
 Chickens kept for egg production are usually vaccinated at least three times.
 The vaccine is given when birds are approximately seven days, again at about four weeks and a third time at about four months of age.
-Revaccination while in lay is commonly practiced.
+Revaccination while in lay is commonly practised.

 Vaccination is not widely used in turkeys.
-It is used to protect egg producing breeder flocks.
+It is used to protect egg-producing breeder flocks.
 One dose of the mild type vaccine is given after selecting breeder birds.

 There is no treatment for Newcastle disease.
-The disease does not always respect even the best management programs, but good “biosecurity” practices will help reduce the possibility of exposure to Newcastle disease virus.
+The disease does not always respect even the best management programs, but good “biosecurity” practices will help reduce the possibility of exposure to the Newcastle disease virus.